 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.04 2/26/2020 Jim Wallace to identify areas of potential inundation?
 I ask because large areas in the Delta will be inundated during wet winters without suffering any levee breach.
 Under "Future Development", please also consider designated "Special Planning Areas" which may scattered throughout the project area, i.e., Courtland Special Planning Area.
 Under "Existing Water Supply Wells" please consider the effects of the drawdown (extent of drawdown curve) on the extensive dewatering at all shafts.
-It is likely that drawdown caused by dewatering will extend a significant distance from the shafts The assessment of potential tunnel shaft locations considered the relative condition of the existing levees that protect the interior land as a factor related to the potential for deep flooding, not for ponding of water or poor drainage.
+It is likely that drawdown caused by dewatering will extend a significant distance from the shafts and may impact existing wells.
+Additionally it is likely, given the geology and history of subsidence in the Valley, that dewatering the shafts (and the intakes) will cause subsidence The assessment of potential tunnel shaft locations considered the relative condition of the existing levees that protect the interior land as a factor related to the potential for deep flooding, not for ponding of water or poor drainage.
 "Special Planning Areas" appear to be located in or near Courtland, Locke, and Walnut Grove within Sacramento County which are areas not considered in the shaft siting studies based upon the corridor locations.
 Existing water supply wells were considered as an existing feature.
 Prior to construction of the intakes, tunnel shafts, pumping plant, and Southern Forebay, slurry walls or diaphragm walls would be constructed around each facility to isolate the construction site from adjacent groundwater and surface water.
 Groundwater and surface water monitoring programs would be implemented to identify any water elevation changes due to the Delta Conveyance Project.
-Graham Bradner 5/27/2020 Responded
+5/27/2020 Responded